Rebecca James (author)

-Rebecca James (born 1970 in Sydney, Australia) is an Australian writer of Young Adult fiction.
+Rebecca James (born 1970 in Sydney, Australia) is an Australian author of young adult literature (YA).

 Biography

-Rebecca spent her early twenties working as a waitress, her late twenties teaching English in Indonesia and Japan, and most of her thirties having babies and working as a kitchen designer.
+Her background, as posted by her then-literary agent, Conville & Walsh, in 2009, states:

-She lives in Australia with her partner and their five children.
+Rebecca spent her early twenties working as a waitress, her late twenties teaching English in Indonesia and Japan, and most of her thirties having babies and working as a kitchen designer. ...
+She lives in Armidale, Australia with her partner and their four sons.